deepali113/Projects/P1_Ecommerce_Sales_Dashboard/README.md

 - Sales and profitability analysis by region, category, and time
 - Customer behavior and segmentation insights
 - Identified underperforming product segments

-Would you like me to plug this directly into a README structure for you?

 ---
 ## 📫 Connect with Me